StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/great-schism-1054/_index.md

 #### Follow-on topics {#follow-on-topics}

 ##### Have you ever considered how outnumbered Protestants are?
-And non-denominational evangelical Protestants even more so?
+And non-denominational evangelical Protestants even more so? {#have-you-ever-considered-how-outnumbered-protestants-are-and-non-denominational-evangelical-protestants-even-more-so}

 Do you find it surprising that on the world stage Protestants are so highly outnumbered by Catholic and Orthodox folks (at a ratio of roughly two to one)?
 More generally, have you ever considered how few people claiming Christ might believe even roughly similar things to you as an individual?
 For example, those similar to me in belief could probably be categorized as: